michanto/cdk-orchestration/API.md

 input, such as CloudFormation, and transform it, most likely into slightly different CloudFormation.

-CDK Transforms have two use-cases:  Preprocessing CloudFormation before it is imported to the CDK, and post-processing CloudFormation produced by the CDK before it is written to a file in cdk.out.
+CDK Transforms have many use-cases.
+See the Transforms section of the README.md file.

 #### Methods <a name="Methods" id="Methods"></a>